 - “Fully exploited” is not necessarily undesirable if it is the result of an effective and precautionary management approach.
 However, it does indicate that fisheries are producing catches that are close to their maximum sustainable limits.
 This means that the maximum potential for these fisheries have been reached and a cautious approach to the further development of fisheries management is urgently needed to avoid these fisheries becoming over-exploited.

-- While there are controversies in some quarters over the “correct” figures on the status of the world’s fish stocks, the bottom line is that the ocean is in crisis and business as usual is exhausting its natural capital.
-It is in all of our long term interest to support precautionary, ecosystem based measures that focus on ensuring sustainability for decades to come.
+- While there are controversies in some quarters over the “correct” figures on the status of the world’s fish stocks, significant unreported fishing means that the current state of the stocks are possibly even worse.
+The bottom line is that the ocean is in crisis and business as usual is exhausting its natural capital.

 - Studies have shown that industrialized commercial fisheries typically reduce the biomass of the stocks they target by 80% within 15 years of exploitation (Myers and Worm 2003, Rapid worldwide depletion of predatory fish communities).

 - A report released by the University of British Columbia says that countries have been drastically underreporting the amount of fish that they have been catching.
-The researchers compared the UN FAO data with estimates from a broad range of sources from over 400 people worldwide, and found that the annual catches were much bigger than previously thought, and the fall in catches much steeper than officially recorded.
+The researchers compared the UN FAO data with estimates from a broad range of sources from over 400 people worldwide, and found that the annual catches were much bigger than previously thought (more than a third), and the fall in catches much steeper than officially recorded.

 - This misreporting has masked the fact that overfishing has caused catches to fall globally 3 times faster than estimated by the UN, not due to the fact that countries are fishing less but because they have systematically exhausted fisheries.